TrivadisPF/platys-modern-data-platform/documentation/getting-started.md

 ## Step 3: Generate the platform

 Now we are ready to generate the platform.
-From the `kafka-plaform-example` folder, run the following command:
+Still in the `kafka-plaform-example` folder, run the following command:

 ```
-cd kafka-plaform-example
 mdp gen
 ```